jimbo1qaz/loopplayer/README.md

 loopplayer supports Chrome, Firefox (may stutter on Windows), and Edge.
 It should work with Opera, due to using Webkit.
 It will not work on IE11, due to not supporting Web Audio API.

-*(1) The reason you need `samplerate` is because Web Audio was designed by a bunch of idiotic fucktards who provide absolutely no way whatsoever to determine the sample rate of a file, and I didn't want to parse the file using a separate library for such a simple requirement.*
+*(1) The reason you need `samplerate` is because Web Audio provides no way to determine the sample rate of a file, and I didn't want to parse the file using a separate library for such a simple requirement.
+I don't like decimal loop points, since they're inexact and could suffer from floating-point errors during calculation.*